soharabhossain/QuantAgent/README.md

 ## 📬 Contact

-For questions or suggestions, reach out to [Soharab Hossain Shaikh] at [soharab.hossain@gmail.com] or connect via [LinkedIn](https://www.linkedin.com/in/soharab).
+For questions or suggestions, reach out to me at [soharab.hossain@gmail.com] or connect via [LinkedIn](https://www.linkedin.com/in/soharab).